moritzblum/LiteralEvaluation/README.md

 pip install -r requirements-transea.txt
 ```

+_Note:_
-In the following, we will indicate which environment to use for each experiment by leading (literale) or (transea).
+* In the following, we will indicate which environment to use for each experiment by leading (literale) or (transea).

-_Note:_ We only support computation on GPU (CUDA).
+* We only support computation on GPU (CUDA).
 The code can be adjusted easily to run on CPU by removing the `.cuda()` calls.

 #### 2. Create datasets
+_Important:_
-_Note:_ These steps are optional, as the datasets are already provided in the `data` directory.
+* These steps are optional, as the datasets are already provided in the `data` directory.
+* Use the `literale` environment.

 Create the Semi-Synthetic Dataset: The Synthetic dataset is generated from the FB15k-237 dataset.
 The dataset is generated to test the performance of the model if both,
 structure and literal values of entities, are needed to be understood in order